bitwarden/help/_articles/login-with-sso/sso-access-your-vault.md

 3. Enter your **Organization Identifier** and select **Log In**.

-   {% note %}We recommend bookmarking this page with your Organization Identifier included as a query string so that you don't have to enter it each time, for example `https://vault.bitwarden.com/#/sso?identifier=your-org-id` or `https://your.domain.com/#/sso?identifier=your-org-id`.
+   {% callout info %}We recommend bookmarking this page with your Organization Identifier included as a query string so that you don't have to enter it each time, for example `https://vault.bitwarden.com/#/sso?identifier=your-org-id` or `https://your.domain.com/#/sso?identifier=your-org-id`.
-   {% endnote %}
+   {% endcallout %}

    {% image /sso/org-id-input.png Organization Identifier field %}